Ndindi Nyoro

-On Sunday, 8 September 2019, Ndìndì clashed with then Nominated MP Maina Kamanda at a fundraiser ceremony in Kiharū and thereafter sought and arrested by police on allegations of assault, incitement and causing disturbance.
-His supporters in Murang'a town immediately staged protests and held vigils in demand of his release, maintaining that Ndìndì was innocent.
-Members of Parliament allied to then Deputy President William Ruto termed Ndindi's arrest as mere political persecution and blamed it on then President Uhuru Kenyatta's government operatives for applying bullying tactics to silence those who did not subscribe to their political beliefs.
-However, Ndìndì was freed following morning and charges against him dropped unconditionally.
+On 8 September 2019, Nyoro was involved in an altercation with then Nominated Member of Parliament Maina Kamanda during a fundraising event in Kiharu.
+Following the incident, he was sought by police and subsequently arrested on allegations of assault, incitement, and causing a disturbance.
+His arrest prompted protests and vigils by supporters in Murang’a town, who called for his release and maintained his innocence.
+Several Members of Parliament allied to then Deputy President William Ruto described the arrest as politically motivated, accusing operatives of President Uhuru Kenyatta’s administration of using state machinery to intimidate and silence political opponents.
+Nyoro was released the following morning, and all charges against him were unconditionally withdrawn.

-Ndìndì is married to Sophia Wambūi.
+Nyoro is married to Sophia Wambūi, with whom he has a daughter.
 He is the author of a motivational book, How to Succeed in High School.